glaucia86/fullstack-app-react-aswa-azure-functions/tutorial/en-us/11-session.md

   }

   private validateRegistrationNumber(registrationNumber: number): void {
-    // Ensure the employee registration number is greater than 0 and not negative if (registrationNumber <= 0) {
+    // Let's validate if the employee registration number is greater than 0 and not a negative number if (registrationNumber <= 0) {
       throw new Error('Employee registration must be greater than 0 and not negative');
     }

-    // Convert to string to verify the length of the registration number const registrationNumberString = registrationNumber.toString();

-    // Ensure it has between 5 and 6 digits (based on the FrontEnd format) if (registrationNumberString.length < 5 || registrationNumberString.length > 6) {
+    // Checks if the employee registration number is an integer if (!Number.isInteger(registrationNumber)) {
-      throw new Error('Employee registration must be between 5 and 6 digits');
+      throw new Error('Employee registration must be an integer number');
     }

-    // Ensure the employee registration number is an integer if (!Number.isInteger(registrationNumber)) {
+    const registrationNumberString = registrationNumber.toString();
+    // Checks if it has between 5 and 6 digits (based on the FrontEnd format) if (registrationNumberString.length !== 6) {
-      throw new Error('Employee registration must be an integer number');
+      throw new Error('Employee registration must be exactly 6 digits');
     }
   }